mid-at-coding/2048-trainer-cpp/README.md

 ### If you have any questions, comments, or concerns, don't hesitate to ask on [Discord](https://discord.gg/8mmVNCP3a6) or [Twitter](https://twitter.com/h0si)

 ## tablegen
 ### WARNING: this tool can make extremely large tables.
-100 GB of free storage and 16 GB of memory is strongly recommended.
+100 GB of free storage, 16 GB of memory, and a lot of patience are strongly recommended.

 To prepare to make a table:
 1. Find the file in the `move dir` folder that corresponds to your desired table